-*Tear and Consume: An Art Experiment™ (2018) by Ernest Chang - Prints
+*Tear and Consume: An Art Experiment™ (2018) by CHANG - Prints

 This series of acrylic, glue and printed paper works referencing pop-culture including Anime and Pokemon Go, subcultures which are now ubiquitous in Hong Kong, takes aim at the heart of modern-day consumerism and our rapidly escalating obsession with validation and reward through our need to accumulate ‘things.’
 The ‘experiment,’ pushes this further, with Chang willing to sacrifice these works by offering them up to the mercy of the general public, who will be granted 30 minutes during the opening night in which to tear the works in whichever way they see fit, all whilst fully documenting their experience on social media.
 Attendees will be required to sign a ‘Terms and Conditions’ document in order to participate, enforcing the requirement to record and disseminate the process on social media in order to ensure it generates new artistic expression.